plnh/Customer_Personality_Analysis/Project_Summery_Results.md

 # Customer Personality Analysis
 ## Scenario
 You are a junior data analyst working in the marketing analyst team for a ecommerce company.

-You're addigned to the 2 questions to answer: 1/ which customer segment is most likely to buy a particular product and 2/ Which product should we recommend to whom?
+You're assigned to the 2 questions to answer: 1/ which customer segment is most likely to buy a particular product and 2/ Which product should we recommend to whom?
 # Business task
 ## Problem Statement
 Analyze customers personality for for marketing programs.